lubuntu-team/manual/source/2/2.5/2.5.2/pulseaudio_volume_control.rst

 .. image:: pavucontrol-input.png

 The :guilabel:`Configuration` tab has different sound profiles for each different output device.
 To change how sound comes out of your speakers or headphones  varying for example the number of speakers for each device change the :guilabel:`Profile` drop down menu.
+Choosing for example an :menuselection:`Analog Surrond 2.1 Outpout` will let you not just change stereo but also control the volume of the subwoofer.
 To enable or disable an audio output press the checkbox to the left of :guilabel:`Profile`.

 .. image:: pavucontrol-config.png